boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 highest at around 99% conformance.
 The conformance difference between the engines being due to the current implementation state of other features, i.e. Boa still hasn't completed its `Intl.DateTimeFormat` implementation yet so it fails all ECMA402 `toLocaleString` tests.
-As a result though, we can be fairly confident in the general correctness of `temporal_rs`, and any potential bugs will ideally be found and addressed fairly quickly.
+Nonetheless, we can still be fairly confident in the general correctness of `temporal_rs`, and any potential bugs will ideally be found and addressed fairly quickly.